 Chair of the Audit Committee, Member of Human Resources, Remuneration and Search & Governance Committees

 After leaving Burnley Grammar School, Jim Sutcliffe joined Burnley Building Society as a computer specialist and Audit Manager.
 He then moved to the National and Provincial Building Society in Bradford as a mergers and acquisitions planner and integration manager.
 He developed his own management consultancy business in 1997 before recently retiring.

 Jim was appointed a Governor of Burnley College in 1998, a decision he states influenced by the high quality of education his sons received at Burnley College.
 He is now Chair of the Audit Committee and a member of the Human Resources Committee and Search and Governance Committee.

-Chair of the Finance Committee and Member of the Search and Governance Committee
+Chair of the Finance Committee and Member of the Search & Governance Committee

 Retired Director of Kaman Aerospace Group, with headquarters in Connecticut, USA, Richard Thorley became a Burnley College Governor in 1993 whilst he was Managing Director at Smiths Aerospace.
 He is currently Chair of the Finance Committee.

 A Chartered Management accountant Richard also holds a degree in Production Engineering and Management from Loughborough University.